GET YOUR FREE RENTAL PRICE ANALYSIS

 4. Security Deposits

-Security deposits are capped at two months’ rent, and landlords must return them within 45 days of lease termination, along with an itemized list of any deductions.
+Security deposits are capped at two months’ rent, and landlords must return them within 45 days of rental agreement termination, along with an itemized list of any deductions.

 5. Required Landlord Disclosures